len-sla/JINA/README_RTL.md

 ---
 ## 2. Crossmodal JINA framework in action.

-Embedings are calculated and Streamlit front end used to give search text or picture and present result sall this with the help of k8s in docker
+Embedings are calculated and Streamlit front end used to give search text or picture and present result sall this with the help of k8s in docker KIND